- Electrical Safety FireFactors Flyer

 Firefighters can use thermal imaging technology to see excessive heat inside the walls.

-Call the landlord a professional electrician soon if you have any of these warning signs:
+Call the landlord or a professional electrician soon if you have any of these warning signs:

 - Frequently blown fuses or tripped circuit breakers;